NAB plans to make ‘performance’ more visible

 ISLAMABAD: After the arrest of Qamarul Islam Raja, the PML-N candidate against Chaudhry Nisar Ali Khan, the National Accountability Bureau (NAB) plans to show more visible “performance” in Punjab as the NAB chairman has ordered all the bureaus of the corruption watchdog to take “decisions” in cases that have matured, well-placed sources in the Bureau told The News.

-Sources in the NAB said the Lahore bureau is over stuffed with cases involving politicians and that is the reason it has been especially directed by the NAB chairman to show performance.
+Sources in the National Accountability Bureau (NAB) said the Lahore bureau is over stuffed with cases involving politicians and that is the reason it has been especially directed by the NAB chairman to show performance.

 On the other hand, in the case of illegal appointments in Alternate Energy Development Board (AEDB), where senior PTI leader from Sindh Liaquat Ali Jatoi is facing allegations, the NAB has decided to strongly oppose his bail in the Sindh High Court (SHC) which has been fixed for July 12.
 The NAB is hopeful that it will succeed in getting Jatoi’s bail cancelled from the SHC, which would again be a major arrest before the elections.